 There has been some controversy about caffeine in the research in the past few years.
 The bottom line is this: It appears in healthy people (i.e. those who are not under lots of stress, dealing with high anxiety or feeling like they’re running on fumes) that caffeine is rarely a problem in small to moderate doses.

-Caffeine intake at varying levels in pregnant woman has shown to pose many negative challenges.
+Caffeine intake at varying levels in pregnant women has shown to pose many negative challenges.
 Here are a few:

 - Increased likelihood of children having higher body fat levels as well as increased abdominal and liver fat (as confirmed at age 10).2